secretstartups/handbook/development/ops/general-planning.html.md

 * Product Designer: attach first draft designs to the planning issue (directly or via linked issue)
 * Product Designer: add a comment asking for feedback on first draft designs
-* Engineering Managers: add a comment asking for feedback on Scope of Engineering work from engineers or other GitLabbers
+* Engineering Managers: add a comment asking for feedback on Scope of Engineering work from engineers or other GitLab team members

 #### M-1, 15th (~1 weeks before start of milestone)